pytorchbearer/torchbearer/README.md

 ## About

 Torchbearer is a PyTorch model fitting library designed for use by researchers (or anyone really) working in deep learning or differentiable programming.
 Specifically, if you occasionally want to perform advanced custom operations but generally don't want to write hundreds of lines of untested code then this is the library for you.
-Our design decisions are geared towards flexibility and customisability whilst trying to maintain the simplest possible API.

 <a name="features"/>

 ## Key Features

-- Keras-like training API using calls to [fit(...)](http://torchbearer.readthedocs.io/en/latest/code/main.html#torchbearer.torchbearer.Model.fit) / [fit_generator(...)](http://torchbearer.readthedocs.io/en/latest/code/main.html#torchbearer.torchbearer.Model.fit_generator)
+- Model fitting API using calls to [run(...)](http://torchbearer.readthedocs.io/en/latest/code/main.html#torchbearer.torchbearer.Trial.run) on Trial instances which are saveable, resumable [**NEW!**] and replayable [**NEW!**]
 - Sophisticated [metric API](http://torchbearer.readthedocs.io/en/latest/code/metrics.html) which supports calculation data (e.g. accuracy) flowing to multiple aggregators which can calculate running values (e.g. mean) and values for the epoch (e.g. std, mean, area under curve)
+- Default accuracy metric which infers the accuracy to use from the criterion [**NEW!**]
 - Simple [callback API](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html) with a persistent model state that supports adding to the loss or accessing the metric values
-- A host of callbacks included from the start that enable: [tensorboard logging](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html#module-torchbearer.callbacks.tensor_board) (for metrics, images and data), [model checkpointing](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html#module-torchbearer.callbacks.checkpointers), [weight decay](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html#module-torchbearer.callbacks.weight_decay), [learning rate schedulers](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html#module-torchbearer.callbacks.torch_scheduler), [gradient clipping](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html#module-torchbearer.callbacks.gradient_clipping) and more
+- A host of callbacks included from the start that enable: [tensorboard and visdom \[**NEW!**\] logging](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html#module-torchbearer.callbacks.tensor_board) (for metrics, images and data), [model checkpointing](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html#module-torchbearer.callbacks.checkpointers), [weight decay](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html#module-torchbearer.callbacks.weight_decay), [learning rate schedulers](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html#module-torchbearer.callbacks.torch_scheduler), [gradient clipping](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html#module-torchbearer.callbacks.gradient_clipping) and more
-- Decorator APIs for [metrics](http://torchbearer.readthedocs.io/en/latest/code/metrics.html#module-torchbearer.metrics.decorators) and [callbacks](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html#module-torchbearer.callbacks.decorators) that allow for simple construction of callbacks and metrics
+- Decorator APIs for [metrics](http://torchbearer.readthedocs.io/en/latest/code/metrics.html#module-torchbearer.metrics.decorators) and [callbacks](http://torchbearer.readthedocs.io/en/latest/code/callbacks.html#module-torchbearer.callbacks.decorators) that allow for simple construction
-- An [example library](http://torchbearer.readthedocs.io/en/latest/examples/quickstart.html) (still under construction) with a set of demos showing how complex deep learning models (such as [GANs](http://torchbearer.readthedocs.io/en/latest/examples/gan.html) and [VAEs](http://torchbearer.readthedocs.io/en/latest/examples/vae.html)) and differentiable programs (like [SVMs](http://torchbearer.readthedocs.io/en/latest/examples/svm_linear.html)) can be implemented easily with torchbearer
+- An [example library](http://torchbearer.readthedocs.io/en/latest/examples/quickstart.html) with a set of demos showing how complex deep learning models (such as [GANs](http://torchbearer.readthedocs.io/en/latest/examples/gan.html) and [VAEs](http://torchbearer.readthedocs.io/en/latest/examples/vae.html)) and differentiable programs (like [SVMs](http://torchbearer.readthedocs.io/en/latest/examples/svm_linear.html)) can be implemented easily with torchbearer
 - Fully tested; as researchers we want to trust that our metrics and callbacks work properly, we have therefore tested everything thouroughly for peace of mind

 <a name="installation"/>